PrinceCatt/ip/docs/README.md

 Expected output:   1.
 [T][] 112
                    2. [T][] 113

-Note: This method will return all tasks containing the key word searched
+Note: This method will return all tasks containing the keyword searched

 ## Delete item